 The M30 has been good triathlon frame with plenty of carbon fiber components, a full carbon frame, and 105 components like the Felts.
 Features like a wider bottom bracket and aero forks give it the touches of a high-end bike.
 At a price tag of about $2,300, it eclipses what we would like to have as our $2,000 cutoff for entry-level, but those are becoming harder and harder to come by.
 We had no problem including the M30 on a list of bikes any triathlete should consider.
 If you want to save a few dollars, you can always go with its cousin, the Orbea M30 — a quality road bike for under $2,000.
 It is worth checking the used inventory as well — these Orbeas tend to pop up quite often.

 Another way to get into a triathlon-ready bike is by going with a road bike that has an aggressive, race position.
 These aggressive bikes will not be the endurance bikes that end to be more upright, but rather that flatter-geometry bikes that put you in the drop bars at an angle that is nearly that of the tri bikes.
 You will get closer to the aerodynamics of the tri bike, but you will not get the more forward geometry that is designed to help with your transition.
-If you go this route, we like the beautiful Cannondale CAAD13 series, which gives you a really good alloy frame and disc brakes but keeps you around the $2,000 price point.
-You can take a look at it here.
+If you go this route, we like the beautiful Cannondale Super Six series, which gives you a really good alloy frame and disc brakes but keeps you around the high $2,000s price point.

-The CAAD 13 is a good all around bike for anyone who needs a more aggressive road riding position that could be worthy of time trials or triathlon racing.
+The Cannondale Super Six is an excellent all around bike for anyone who needs a more aggressive road riding position that could be worthy of time trials or triathlon racing.
 When coupled with some aftermarket aerobars, the riding position will be very comparable to that of built-for-triathlon bikes.
 As with most Cannondales, you have your choice of the groupset for things like the derailleurs, cogs, and shifters, but for each upgrade you make, the total price of the bike will obviously increase.
 For both my testing and recommendation purposes, I focus on the 105 groupset which can keep you within a relatively reasonable price range.

-There is a lot to like about the CAAD 13, and I have noticed more higher-end cyclists and triathletes gravitating back to the Cannondale brand lately because they just keep cranking out quality product.
+There is a lot to like about the Super Six, and I have noticed more higher-end cyclists and triathletes gravitating back to the Cannondale brand lately because they just keep cranking out quality product.

 My test ride on this bike proved it was quick, relatively comfortable, and aggressive enough to be pretty aero on long straightaways.
+It is great on hills as well.
 Keep in mind that I was using the drops.
 If you put aerobars on, you likely can hold that aero position for even longer.

 Another nice feature of the Cannondale lineup is that most bike shops work on quite a few of them, so parts are not terribly hard to find if the need arises.